BrewhouseTeam/brewhouseteam.github.io/_posts/2014-10-24-big-data-with-elk-stack.md

 There is an excellent [chef cookbook](https://github.com/lusis/chef-logstash) to deploy *logstash* in minutes.

 We decided to use a hosted solution to manage the ElasticSearch cluster.
-The top two seems to be [qbox.io](http://qbox.io) and [found.no](http://found.no). [found.no](http://found.no) provides reserved instance and allows you to scale your cluster without any downtime.
+The top two seem to be [qbox.io](http://qbox.io) and [found.no](http://found.no). [found.no](http://found.no) provides reserved instance and allows you to scale your cluster without any downtime.

-Kibana comes as a plugin on all hosted ElasticSearch services, so you've just have to tick a checkbox and you're ready to go!
+Kibana comes as a plugin on all hosted ElasticSearch services, so you just have to tick a checkbox and you're ready to go!

 Performance wise, an ElasticSearch cluster with 4 x [Amazon EC2 c3.xlarge](http://aws.amazon.com/ec2/instance-types/#Compute_Optimized) is sufficient to run Kibana reports on the last 30 days.
 This is about 3 billion data entries.

 ## ELK store and visualize huge amounts of data in minutes

-*logstash* enabled me to deliver a ETL pipeline that is highly performant, reliable and easy to maintain in a matter of hours. *Elastic Search* is a no brainer data base that ingest anything you throw at it and scale horizontaly when needs be. *Kibana* allows you to make sense of your data and publish dashboards in minutes.
+*logstash* enabled me to deliver a ETL pipeline that is highly performant, reliable and easy to maintain in a matter of hours. *Elastic Search* is a no brainer data base that ingests anything you throw at it and scale horizontally when need be. *Kibana* allows you to make sense of your data and publish dashboards in minutes.
 I recommend you giving it a try to these powerful and simple tools.

 Kibana 4 is on the way and a final version should be released in the next couple of month.
 It provides new features to generate business-oriented reports such as unique counts, funnels, etc. Until then, and to report on years of data, we've implemented a pipeline to load data into Amazon Datawarehouse solution [Amazon Redshift](http://aws.amazon.com/redshift/).
 But this is a whole other story.

+If this is a project you're working on and would like some help, reach out for a chat!